-For every 100 residence in Erie 27 are living in need.
+For every 100 residents in Erie 27 are living in need.
 We work to restore lost hope and change the lives of those in our city.

 You see the struggle everywhere.